peterhinch/micropython-lcd160cr-gui/README.md

 # micropython-lcd160gui

+V0.1 20th Feb 2017

 Provides a simple touch driven event based GUI interface for the Pyboard when used with the official LCD160CR colour display.
 It is based on the official driver and uses uasyncio for scheduling.

 It is targeted at hardware control and display applications.
 GUI objects are drawn using graphics primitives rather than by rendering bitmap images.
-This is economical in system resources and ensures that they are scalable.
+This ensures that they are scalable.
 The API is via event driven callbacks.

 For historical reasons the library does not use the fonts internal to the device.
 This does, however, enable arbitrary fonts to be employed.

+An extension for plotting simple graphs is described [here](./LPLOT.md).

 **Caveat** At the time of writing the official driver contains two minor bugs.
 The version supplied should be used.
 Secondly, issue #2879 is unresolved.
 The